zama-ai/concrete-ml/README.md

 #### Other demos

 - [Encrypted Large Language Model](use_case_examples/llm/): converting a user-defined part of a Large Language Model for encrypted text generation.
 This demo shows the trade-off between quantization and accuracy for text generation and shows how to run the model in FHE.
-- [Credit Scoring](use_case_examples/credit_scoring/): predicting the chance of a given loan applicant defaulting on loan repayment while keeping the user's data private.
-This demo shows how Concrete ML models easily replace their scikit-learn equivalents.
 - [Private inference for federated learned models](use_case_examples/federated_learning/): private training of a Logistic Regression model and then importing the model into Concrete ML and performing encrypted prediction.
 - [Titanic](use_case_examples/titanic/KaggleTitanic.ipynb): solving the [Kaggle Titanic competition](https://www.kaggle.com/c/titanic/).
 Implemented with XGBoost from Concrete ML, this example comes as a companion of the [Kaggle notebook](https://www.kaggle.com/code/concretemlteam/titanic-with-privacy-preserving-machine-learning), and was the subject of a blogpost in [KDnuggets](https://www.kdnuggets.com/2022/08/machine-learning-encrypted-data.html).
 - [CIFAR10 FHE-friendly model with Brevitas](use_case_examples/cifar/cifar_brevitas_training): training a VGG9 FHE-compatible neural network using Brevitas, and a script to run the neural network in FHE.
 Execution in FHE takes ~4 minutes per image and shows an accuracy of 88.7%.